 It essentially only includes the IP and MAC addresses of the discovered device – not enough information to be useful for asset inventory.

-Potential limitations of vulnerability scanners for managed devices #
+Potential vuln scanner limitations for managed devices #

 Vulnerability scanners are a giant collection of security probes you hope can find all the vulnerabilities before the adversary.
 A vulnerability scanner should be able to collect a ton of information on the devices it can log into.
 However, vulnerability scanners are not purpose-built for asset inventory and don’t collect as much information as you need in a cyber asset inventory.